Part of a set. See all set records

 The design reflects the resurgence of the neoclassical style in the late 1800s.

-This pair of candelabras demonstrates Fabergé’s commitment to a balance between decorative and functional design.
-The pair was created by Fabergé’s chief silversmith, German-born Julius Rappoport, in Moscow, where the majority of gold and silver objects were crafted.
-Small in size, the pair may have been used within more intimate settings, as opposed to larger banquets or public gathering areas.
+This pair of candelabra demonstrates Fabergé’s commitment to a commercial balance between decorative and functional design.
+The pair was made by Fabergé’s chief silversmith, German-born Julius Rappoport, in Moscow, where the majority of gold and silver objects were crafted.
+Small in size, the pair may have been used in more intimate settings, as opposed to larger banquets or public gathering areas.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.